vynci/blog/_posts/2015-06-21-mobile-relay.md

 ![Test](https://lh3.googleusercontent.com/MT3cCGJZptMq1ZqHtQfZnXR6KrfGNixHuM3Td_rG25A=w3360-h1890-no "esp8266")

 The diagram below illustrates the connection flow of the system.
-The ESP8266 Wifi Module should be connected to the internet through wifi for this to work.
+The ESP8266 Wifi Module should be connected to the internet through wifi for this to work, as well as your mobile device.

 ![Test](https://lh3.googleusercontent.com/QSkhpnJUqLclADyjilYrRnhWpIlAr2zy2QMiPTEQ2gc=w684-h392-no "esp8266 - diagram")

-## Requirements
+# Requirements

 ### Hardware
 - ESP8266